HewlettPackard/LinuxKI/README.md

 * If its running, whats it doing?
 * If its waiting, whats it waiting on?

-LinuxKI analyzed the kernel trace data in different and often unique ways to help performance specialist drill down on issues.
+LinuxKI analyzes the kernel trace data in different and often unique ways to help performance specialist drill down on often complex performance issues.
 The following output is an example of data displayed for a specific task:

     PID:  133343 /home/mcr/bin/iotest8